 But what exactly do the 400-series board offer?

 “The new 400-series chipset is an evolution of the 300-series,” explains Prior.
 “We’re going to improve a couple of capabilities, like when you plug in a USB hub to our root complex you get better throughput from multiple USB connections at the same time, we’re improving power consumption.
 We’re also taking in a bunch of the feedback from the launch of the 300-series motherboard and pushing those into the design of the 400-series motherboards.
 So the new high-end boards are going to have improved memory layout, memory overclocking, VRMs, power delivery, as well as a change in the chipset.”

-That means you might get some improved overclocking, but aside from the I/O performance the old 300-series boards aren’t going to be too far off the pace of the new chipset when it comes to getting those new 12nm chips rocking.
+That means you might get some improved overclocking, but aside from the I/O performance the old 300-series boards aren’t going to be too far off the pace of the X470 chipset when it comes to getting those 12nm chips rocking.

-The new 400-series AM4 boards will still retain cross-compatibility with the previous generation of Ryzen processors, as well as support for all the AM4-based APUs, too.
+The 400-series AM4 boards will retain cross-compatibility with the previous generation of Ryzen processors, as well as support for all the AM4-based APUs, too.
 These will also support 3000-series Ryzen CPUs come mid-year.